What is Meeting-Centred Support?

 There are already five staff in place: four local development workers and one coordinator.
 Our aim is to have four more local development workers in place by autumn 2020.
-If you think your part of the yearly meeting would benefit from a local development worker please fill out the expressions of interest form below and tell us more.
-The deadline for submitting an expression of interest form is 1 December 2019.
+If you think your part of the yearly meeting would benefit from a local development worker we'd love to hear from you.

 What will a staff hub be like?

 Friends often say that work and support based in Woodbrooke and Friends House can feel a long way away.
 We plan to trial a hub of Woodbrooke and Britain Yearly Meeting staff outside of London and Birmingham.
 The hub aims to improve links between local Quaker communities and our yearly meeting-wide organisations.
 It will also provide more locally-based support for meetings' services.
 In time it may also become a home for other Quaker groups and projects.

 Where will we base the staff hub?

 We have not yet chosen a location, but hope to do so in the spring of 2020.